-General meetings take place at the Englewood Elks Club on the third Tuesday of the month (Oct-April) at 1:00 pm.
 Each meeting features an engaging guest speaker sharing a variety of shell-related topics and other fun activities.
 There is a Holiday Party in December and a Farewell Picnic in April.
 In addition to food and fun-ship, both events offer a shell auction, a raffle, & more!

 Not a member yet?
 Click Here

 Our Club Shell

 Lightning Whelk (Busycon sinistrum)

 The Lightning Whelk seemed an appropriate shell to select for the ESC emblem as it was commonly found on Englewood beaches.
 Plus, Englewood is located in the “Lightning Capital of the World”.
 The Lightning Whelk is a colorful shell and is known to grow large.
 This was the hope of the club back in 1996… to grow.